 Abstraction of shape into its essence that bears no obvious resemblance to a physical object enables me to design an artwork preoccupied only with its aesthetical and emotional impact.
+Chances are, you, as a viewer, don’t recognise the subject of this photograph.
+My aim is to engage your imagination and evoke the curiosity about its possible interpretations.
+This way, both of us are artists working together on a piece of art that emerges as a unique form of dialogue between two beautiful minds.

 On the perfectly flat surfaces of the vast, white crystal lakes that cover much of planet Zonn, a peculiar race of creatures perform their dance.
 We call them Veix.
 Their slender, tubular, inky black bodies swirl, elevate and descend, raising ethereal clouds of white dust from the surface, adding an eerie feeling to the spectacle.